 SCOPE OF THIS CHAPTER

-This chapter applies to all looked after children.
+This chapter applies to all looked after and Previously Looked After children.
 It should be read in conjunction with the following government guidance documents:

 Note that different provisions apply to children who acquire Looked After status as a result of a remand to local authority accommodation or Youth Detention Accommodation.
 In relation to those children, please see Remands to Local Authority Accommodation or to Youth Detention Accommodation Procedure, Care Planning for Young People on Remand or Youth Detention Accommodation.